 - Do not add to indoor air pollution.
 Do not use anything that burns, such as candles, incense, fireplaces, cigarettes, or gas stoves.
 Avoid frying or broiling when cooking.
 Do not vacuum.

 - Maintain healthy behaviors.
 Drink lots of water.
 Eat balanced meals.
-Exercise indoors.
-Don’t smoke.
+Don't smoke.
+Stretch and move your body indoors, but don't exert yourself too much.
 Listen to your body and contact a healthcare provider if you are experiencing symptoms of smoke irritation.

 - Leave if necessary.
 If your home doesn't feel safe, seek shelter in a designated evacuation center or away from the affected area.